 We’ve piloted a “consent circle” and developed a 10-module circle plan to integrate community building and discussions of consent.

-We’ve also developed and piloted a variety of circles to give students a chance to talk to each other about issues around anger, how people can be triggered, and positive/transformative responses.
+We’ve also developed and piloted a variety of circles to give students a chance to talk to each other about issues that are on their minds and in their hearts.

 - Development of skills in RP and RJ that are immediately applicable in personal lives and improve community relationships.